-David Birnie, MD, is staff cardiac electrophysiologist and Director of the Arrhythmia Service at the University of Ottawa Heart Institute.
+David Birnie, MD, is staff cardiac electrophysiologist and Deputy Division Head of Cardiology at the University of Ottawa Heart Institute.
 He is also Director, Clinical Research, Division of Cardiology at the University of Ottawa Heart Institute and Associate Professor in the Division of Cardiology, Department of Medicine, at the University of Ottawa.
 Dr. Birnie leads the Ottawa region strategic research Innovation Cluster on Atrial Fibrillation.

 Dr. David Birnie received his medical degree (MB ChB) from Glasgow University in 1990.
 After completion of Internal Medical training at Aberdeen University he gained his MRCP (UK) in 1993.
 He spent three years as a cardiology research fellow at Glasgow University from 1993 studying the immunology of atherosclerosis and was awarded his PhD equivalent (MD) in 1996.
 Between 1996 and 2001 he undertook cardiology training at Glasgow University and received his Certificate of Completion of Specialist Cardiology Training in 2001.
 In addition he spent a year in 1999-2000 as a Cardiac Electrophysiology Fellow at the University of Ottawa Heart Institute.
 Dr. Birnie was recruited to the University of Ottawa Heart Institute in 2002 as staff cardiac electrophysiologist and clinician Iinvestigator.